Skip to content

 RT_TDDFT_td_field t_start t_end type freq cycle center width Ex Ey Ez

 Full documentation on the input can be found in the manual.
 Here we are specifying a constant external field starting at \(t=0\) and ending at \(t=0.1\), applied in the z-direction at a stength of 0.001 a.u.
-This ammounts to a delta kick in the z-direction, exciting all frequencies.
+This ammounts to a delta kick in the z-direction, with a magntiude small enough to ensure only linear response of the system.
+This electric field, which is suddenly switched on and then off, can be Fourier transformed into the frequency domain and shown to contain all frequencies with equal weight.
+Therefore, it should excite all \(z\)-polarized electronic eigenmodes (normal modes of vibration with corresponding eigenvalues or energies) of the molecule.
+As discussed later, additional simulations with delta kicks along the \(x\) and \(y\) directions can be performed to excite all eigenmodes of the molecule.
 For the gauge we are using the length gauge, which is the default for isolated systems.
 Details on gauge selection can be found in the manual.

-Finally, we are using the Tier2_aug2 specifies defaults, which are appeneded to the end of the file, for the basis set.
+Finally the basis set, while not shown here, is appended to the end of the files.
+We are using the Tier2_aug2 specifies defaults.
 One can also use atom-centered orbital (NAO) basis sets and numerical definitions provided in species_defaults.

 Species Defaults: Choice of the numerical settings, including the basis set